This post may contain affiliate links. Please see my disclosure policy for details.

 Facilities include a luxury spa, popular restaurant Baradari and a rooftop bar (Darikhana) overlooking the fort.
 Here, you can sip a customised cocktail or two.

-Not only did it have a bath tub and the biggest bed I’ve seen, I also had my own private garden with a sun lounger!
+Not only did it have a bathtub and the biggest bed I’ve seen, but I also had my own private garden with a sun lounger!